traveltechdeluxe/ash-rbac/documentation/getting_started.md

 end
 ```

-It is also possible to add extra conditions to fields and actions
+It is possible to add extra conditions to fields and actions:

 ```elixir
   rbac do